4. Using the Mappers API

 The main stream that allows the data to be passed from one primitive to the

-primitive set is instantiated by get_applicable_primitives
+primitive set is instantiated by get_applicable_primitives, the input

 AstroData objects are stored in that stream.
 If for some reason you need